stevekeiser/harmony-ws/README.md

         console.log(`Current activity is: ${activity.name}`);
     });

-hub.runActivity('Chromecast')
+// start an activity by id or name (case insensitive) hub.startActivity('chromecast')
     .then(() => {
-        console.log('Started Chromecast');
+        console.log('Starting Chromecast');
     });

-// press a button relative to the current activity hub.pressButton('volume down', 2000)
+// press a button (relative to the current activity) hub.pressButton('volume down', 2000)
     .then(() => {
         console.log('Pressed volume down for 2 seconds');